 - Sign the One Medical consent form (new window), which authorizes One Medical to release your COVID-19 test results to Georgetown.

 - Not have an active COVID-19 positive test result.

 - Have been tested for COVID-19 at least once in the preceding seven days or have scheduled a test through One Medical in the next seven days, and comply with the testing requirements in the University’s COVID-19 Testing Protocol.

-- Have completed the Fall 2020 Affirmation and signed the Georgetown University Community Compact by logging into GU360.
+- Have completed the Spring 2021 Affirmation and signed the Georgetown University Community Compact by logging into GU360.
 AND

-- Have been approved to work on campus.
+- Have been approved to learn or work on campus.

 You have been approved to work or learn on campus if:

 - Your supervisor has identified you as someone who needs to work on campus and submitted this information to the appropriate university leader (e.g., Executive Vice President or Chief Operating Officer);

 - The appropriate university leader has approved this submission;